goldwind-ting/rucron/README.md

   </a>

 A job scheduling library writed by rust, which is similar to [gocron](https://github.com/go-co-op/gocron) or linux crontab.
-The crate currently supports asynchronous task which uses `tokio` runtime.
+The crate currently only supports asynchronous task which uses `tokio` runtime.

 ## Usage
 See the example in `examples` folder.